As parents, we all want to defend and protect our children when they are bullied, but what if our children are the bullies themselves?

 To cut night hours on electronic devices, consider not allowing computers in bedrooms.
 Also share research on the adverse effects of overusing technological devices with your kids.

 Making your younger children monitors can be very helpful at times.
-In a family meeting, assign them the duty to report if any member is found using electronic device other than at allowed times.
+In a family meeting, assign them the duty to report if any member is found using an electronic device other than at allowed times.
 And also suggest a penalty for such behavior.
 It will help in preventing the excessive use of technological devices.

 6. Sit and talk to your child